gleechi/gleechi.github.io/pages/unity/unity_component_myvirtualgrasp.md

 folder: mydoc
 ---

+## Description

 MyVirtualGrasp is a <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.VGPublicScript}}">public script</a> inherited from VG_MainScript, which encodes the main functionality of VirtualGrasp, and is the main component that you need to add and configure in your project to enable VirtualGrasp.

-In Unity, VG_MainScript inherits from Monobehavior so you can use it as a component on a GameObject.<br><br>
+In Unity, VG_MainScript inherits from Monobehavior so you can use it as a component on a GameObject.

-In VG SDK, you can find the Prefab “GleechiLib” from the ThirdParty/VirtualGrasp/Resources directory that has been configured to have MyVirtualGrasp component.
-You can simply drag and drop this into your scene, in your Hierarchy view, you will see the instantiated GameObject -- GleechiLib.
+In the VirtualGrasp SDK, you can find the Prefab “GleechiLib” from the ThirdParty/VirtualGrasp/Resources directory that has been configured with the MyVirtualGrasp component.
+You can simply drag and drop this into your scene.
+In your Hierarchy view, you will see the instantiated GameObject -- GleechiLib.

 On this page, we are going to describe all the major configuration options covered in MyVirtualGrasp.cs.

-### AutoSetup & Sensors
+## AutoSetup & Sensors

-{% include callout.html content="In VirtualGrasp we use the term sensor and controller exchangeably since a VR controller is essentially a sensing device for hand poses." %}
+{% include callout.html content="In VirtualGrasp we use the term sensor and controller exchangeably since a controller is essentially a sensing device for hand poses." %}

-VG allows you to configure upto two <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.Sensor}}">sensors</a> in an VR application.
-This allows the developer to combine two sensors to control avatar's hands.
-For example you can choose to use a data glove to control avatar's finger pose and grasp triggers, while using the Oculus touch to control wrist position and orientation.
-Though this is not most common setup for today's VR development, this feature may become useful expecially for research and development of new hand controllers.
+VirtualGrasp allows you to configure multiple {% include tooltip.html tooltip="Sensor" text="sensors" %} in an application.

+This allows developers to combine two sensors to control avatar's hands.
+For example you can choose to use a data glove to control avatar's finger pose and grasp triggers, while using an Oculus touch controller to control wrist position and orientation.
+Though this is not most common setup for today's development use cases, this feature may become useful expecially for research and development of new hand controllers.

+In the majority of use cases only 1 single sensor is used.

-As you can see in MyVirtualGrasp, **Sensors** is a list in the interface and the first sensor element is listed as **Element 0**.
+As you can see in MyVirtualGrasp, **Sensors** is a list in the interface.
+The first sensor element is listed as **Element 0**.
 All of the sensor elements will share the same interface, so in the descriptions below, we will focus on the importance of each element for each Sensor.

 {% include image.html file="unity/unity_vg_myvirtualgrasp.png" alt="Sensor configuration options in Unity." caption="Sensor configuration options in Unity." %}

-#### AutoSetup
+### AutoSetup

-AutoSetup will auto-configure a number of controller-related settings and thereyby allow you to quickly switch between different controller inputs, such as Quest, LeapMotion, Mouse, and others.
+AutoSetup will auto-configure a number of controller-related settings and thereyby allow you to quickly switch between different controller inputs, such as UnityXR (e.g. supporting Quest), LeapMotion, Mouse, and others.

-Select an [VG_AutoSetup](/virtualgrasp_unityapi.html#vg_autosetup) option from the dropdown menu, then click "Setup" to automatically adjust the [Sensor options](#sensor) and [SensorSetting:FingerControlType](#finger-control-type)).
+Select an [VG_AutoSetup](virtualgrasp_unityapi.html#vg_autosetup) option from the dropdown menu, then click "Setup" to automatically adjust the [Sensor options](#sensor) and [SensorSetting:FingerControlType](#finger-control-type)).

 {% include callout.html content="Pay attention to the Console in case there is anything you may need to take care of manually to complete the auto-setup process." %}

 The integer value (0 in the image) relates to the element of the Sensors list that you want to auto-configure.
 In most cases you will have only one avatar in your scene that is controlled by a single sensor, so 0 is the default.
 However, if you use multiple sensor elements, you can also quickly auto-configure them by modifying the integer value.